tonnycordeiro/NetworkLogParseManager/README.md

 * "Log Line" is composed by n "Log fields", that can be of type expression or not.

-* A LogLineParser have several element parsers that will be interchanged during the parsing according to how is mapped the output line.
+* A LogLineParser has several element parsers that will be interchanged during the parsing according to how is mapped the output line.

 * Design Patterns -> Strategy, Builder and Abstract Factory